 However, Castro still triggered a controversy around the world, even after his death.
 Cuban immigrants in Miami expressed their joy and happiness over the leader's decease.
 They tossed a champagne, waved the flag saying" Satan, Fidel now is yours".
 They say the death of Castro is the moment they have been waiting for 55 years.

 In 2008, he handed over the presidency to his brother Raul.

 World leaders expressed their condolences over Castro's death, praising Castro as among the most influential leftist leaders in the world.

-Castro is seen as the leader who stood up against the US.
+Castro is seen as the leader who bravely fought against the US domination.
 Despite his controversial nature, he managed to provide free housing, education, and health access to Cubans.